A decision to save money doesn’t have to be life-changing or even involve sacrifice.

 3. Raise your auto insurance deductible

-In fact, in “The Complete Guide to Getting the Best Possible Deal on Car Insurance,” Money Talks News founder Stacy Johnson refers to raising your deductible as “the simplest and fastest way to save on car insurance.”
+In fact, in “How to Get the Best Possible Deal on Car Insurance,” Money Talks News founder Stacy Johnson refers to raising your deductible as “the simplest and fastest way to save on car insurance.”

 4. Use rewards credit cards

 As long as you pay your monthly credit card bills on time, there’s no problem with using credit cards for daily purchases.
-Some cards offer cash-back rewards of 3 percent or more for items such as groceries and gasoline.
+Some cards offer cash-back rewards of 3% or more for items such as groceries and gasoline.
 This can produce real savings over time.